 - 1 bunch asparagus

-- 1/2 cup loosely packed parsley (basil would be good too)
+- ½ cup loosely packed fresh parsley (basil would be good too)

 - 1 tsp. oregano

-While grill is preheating and noodles are cooking, mix the vinaigrette.
-Whisk 1/2 cup of the olive oil with red wine vinegar, lemon juice, salt, garlic, and oregano.
+- While grill is preheating and noodles are cooking, mix the vinaigrette.
+Whisk the olive oil with red wine vinegar, lemon juice, oregano, garlic, and salt.
 Toss noodles (while still warm) with vinaigrette and store in fridge until veggies are done.

-Grill vegetables for 10-15 minutes, rotating frequently on grill.
+- Grill vegetables for 10-15 minutes, rotating frequently.
 Vegetables are done when tender and slightly charred.
 Depending on how thick your asparagus spears are, the asparagus will most likely be done before the zucchini and pepper skewers.

-Allow vegetables to cool.
-Cut zucchini slices in half and then mix veggies into pasta salad.
-Add in the kalamata olives and fresh parsley.
+- Allow vegetables to cool.
+Cut zucchini slices in half or thirds and then mix veggies into pasta salad.
+Mix in the Kalamata olives and fresh parsley.